tshepang/blog/content/2009-review.md

 My __favorite performance__ is that of Rosalind Pike, who plays a mentally challenged lover in _An Education_.

+The best __character design__ is that of the gymnast in _Coraline_, complete with incredible animation.

 [District 9]: @/district-9.md
 [Inglourious Basterds]: @/inglourious-basterds.md